UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-standard.md

 ### A standard MUST have a description

 An overview for each standard must be included.
 This will add high level information about the collection of requirements that make up the standard.
 This section will be used as a rationale for the standard as a whole.

 It must be no longer than 2 paragraphs and make it very clear whether this standard is relevant to the reader.
 It will be the first paragraph in the markdown file following the metadata.

 ### A standard MUST have one or more requirements

 The requirements are the explicit expectations of the standard.
 Engineers need to know what to do to meet the standard and will clearly state what MUST apply.

 There must be details on the context and justification of each requirement, as this provides clarity and will add the spirit to the letter of the law.

 When writing requirements, keep a simple list of each at the top of the page, which will then link to the context, description and any supporting information below.

 ### A standard MUST have tags

 We use tags as a means to link entities in the body of standards.
 From principles, through standards, to patterns and guidance.
 Tags should be based on the relevant domain to achieve this.

-Do not create tags based on other attributes of your standard, like 'Draft' or 'Important'.
+Do not create tags based on other attributes of your standard, like 'Draft' or'Important'.
 All tags must be sentence case i.e. Starts with a capital and the rest lower case.
 These need to be defined in the page metadata and will be automatically displayed at the top of the page.

 ```
 tags: